---

 * Understand the importance of NP-completeness, and be able to prove a problem is NP-complete.

-### Learning and Collaborating
+### Learning Loop

 - Problem sets are graded on effort, not correctness